CodePilotSE/CoPiStarter/Readme.md

 - Custom block patterns
 - Sidebar and full-width layout options

-## Getting Started

-1. Upload the theme folder to your `/wp-content/themes/` directory
-2. Activate the theme through the 'Themes' menu in WordPress
-3. Customize your site using the WordPress Customizer or Site Editor

 ## Customization

 ### Colors and Typography

-You can easily change colors and typography settings in the `theme.json` file or through the Site Editor.
+You can easily change colors and typography settings in the `theme.json` file.

 ### Styles